plenoptic-org/plenoptic/docs/tutorials/exercises/4_torchvision.md

 img = po.process.blur_downsample(img, 2)[..., :-59, :]
 ```

 As discussed above, models trained on ImageNet should be passed an image of size 224 by 224.
-We'll use plenoptic's {external+plenoptic:func}`plenoptic.process.center_crop` to do so, grabbing the required size directly from the model's associated `transform`;
+We'll use plenoptic's {func}`plenoptic.process.center_crop` to do so, grabbing the required size directly from the model's associated `transform`;

 ```{code-cell} ipython3
 img = po.process.center_crop(img, transform.crop_size[0])